Find The Best Insurance

 If you have a revocable trust, you can update the trust document to reflect new beneficiaries, trustees, successor trustees, and investment strategy where applicable.
 (Here's our advice on investing during the coronavirus.)
 Coronavirus is a deadly disease, and should your trustee pass away it's important to have a backup to take over the responsibilities.

 Many people don’t know that you can actually designate someone to receive the money in a checking or savings account, or the investments in a brokerage account.
 When you pass away, these payable-on-death accounts will transfer directly to your named beneficiary.
 You can usually fill out an online form with your bank or brokerage to make the accounts payable on death.

 The power of attorney is a legal document that authorizes someone, called an agent, to act on your behalf.
-A financial power of attorney allows someone to make legal financial decisions on your behalf, while a medical power of attorney lets someone make healthcare decisions for you if you are incapacitated.
-Both are important forms to consider.
+A financial power of attorney allows someone to make legal financial decisions on your behalf, while a medical power of attorney lets someone make health care decisions for you if you are incapacitated.
+(This is similar to a living will, except that a living will doesn't designate a person to make the choice, as your decisions are already spelled out in the living will.)
 After you pass away, the agent will no longer retain any authority of your estate.